keenanromain/AWS-SAA-C02-Study-Guide/README.md

   - S3 object-level API activity
   - Lambda function execution activity
 - By default, CloudTrail logs management events, but not data events.
+- By default, CloudTrail Events log files are encrypted using Amazon S3 server-side encryption (SSE).
+You can also choose to encrypt your log files with an AWS Key Management Service (AWS KMS) key.
+As these logs are stored in S3, you can define Amazon S3 lifecycle rules to archive or delete log files automatically.
+If you want notifications about log file delivery and validation, you can set up Amazon SNS notifications.